millejoh/emacs-ipython-notebook/doc/source/index.rst

 Connected buffer
 ^^^^^^^^^^^^^^^^

-You can connect any buffer (typically buffer opening Python file) to opened notebook and use the kernel of the notebook to execute the code, inspect objects, auto-complete code, jump to the other source, etc.  Once the buffer is connected to the notebook, minor mode :el:symbol:`ein:connect-mode` is enabled and the following keybinds are available.
+You can connect any buffer (though typically a buffer that contains a Python file) to an opened notebook and use the kernel of that notebook to execute code, inspect objects, auto-complete code, jump to the other source, etc.  Once the buffer is connected to the notebook, minor mode :el:symbol:`ein:connect-mode` is enabled and the following keybinds are available.

 .. el:keymap:: ein:connect-mode-map
    :replace: s/C-c TAB/C-c C-i/